-After successful completion of the comprehensive examination and required courses, students must complete a sole-authored empirical paper.
+After successful completion of required coursework, students must complete a sole-authored empirical paper.
 This paper must be judged to be of sufficiently high quality to be consistent with publication in a leading journal, as determined by the evaluation of a committee of three faculty members.
 The goal of the paper requirement is to demonstrate (1) familiarity with criminological theory and a relevant substantive literature, (2) competence in research design and analytical methodology, and (3) an ability to imaginatively use these skills and knowledge to address research questions of relevance for the field.
 Students are encouraged to seek guidance and feedback from relevant faculty and colleagues while working on the empirical paper, although the final product must be sole-authored, independent work.

-The paper must be limited to 40 pages in length (inclusive of tables, figures, appendices, and references) and formatted in the current style of the journal Criminology.
-Ordinarily, the empirical paper should be submitted by the end of the third year in the program.
+The paper must be limited to 40 pages in length (inclusive of tables, figures, appendices, and references) and formatted in the style of a peer-review journal article, such as Criminology or Justice Quarterly.
+Ordinarily, the empirical paper should be submitted by the end of the second year in the program.
 It must be submitted within one year of the completion of all coursework.